Public Health Alert

 - Drug testing will continue at this time.
 Please call 419-734-6893 daily, for instructions.

 - The Court is working with the Ottawa County Sheriff to reduce jail population and allow for potential reduced staffing.
 GPS monitoring and house arrest are being utilized to enable the release some Defendants.
 The Court has a responsibility to protect the community and the safety of the public.
 Any Victim of a Defendant will be contacted prior to any release.
 If you have any questions or concerns, please contact the Adult Probation Department at 419-734-6795.

-An updated emergency order was filed in the Court of Common Pleas on March 23, 2020.
-It can be reviewed here.
+- A second updated emergency order was filed in the Court of Common Pleas on March 24, 2020, available to view.